frontenddogma/web-development-glossary/manuscript/c.md

 : A software application that can be used to manage the creation and modification of digital content.
 CMSs are typically used for Enterprise Content Management (ECM) and Web Content Management (WCM).
 ECM typically supports multiple users in a collaborative environment by integrating document management, digital asset management and record retention.
 Alternatively, WCM is the collaborative authoring for websites and may include text and embed graphics, photos, video, audio, maps, and program code that display content and interact with the user.&nbsp;[†](#w-cms)

 Content network
-: A network of websites that uses and is accessible through a particular advertising platform, that is, that can be advertised on through respective ad platform.
+: A network of websites that uses and is accessible through a particular advertising platform, that is, that can be advertised on through the respective ad platform.

 Content optimization
 : The process of improving content, making it as interesting as possible for users and search engines, and increasing its reach.